oubotong/Screaming_channel/nrf5340/cpuapp/README.rst

 * In the `main` function of the sample:

   * Wait 10s to ensure network core has already started
-  * Run simple bitcount example as the benchmark
+  * Run simple bitcount example as the benchmark and loop it for 20 times.

 Requirements
 ************